Chris Paul NBA Playoffs Player Props: Suns vs. Clippers

-The Phoenix Suns, Chris Paul included, square off versus the Los Angeles Clippers at 3:30 PM ET on Saturday in the 2023 NBA Playoffs.
+The Phoenix Suns, Chris Paul included, take on the Los Angeles Clippers at 10:00 PM ET on Tuesday in the 2023 NBA Playoffs.

-Let's look at Paul's prop bets, and some stats and trends to help you select good wagers.
+In this piece we'll break down Paul's stats and trends, helping you with your prop bets.

 Chris Paul Prop Bets vs. the Clippers